viniciusroratto/Interview_23_05/README.md

   The third one **(Main.java)** is a simple implementation of a Java application that connects to a database, and makes some queries.

 ## Terraform/GCP
   Honestly, I have no previous experience in the GCP, so I spent most of this weekend clicking around and watching videos and following tutorials.
-But point and click interfaces are hardly very scalable and give us no space to implement software engineering skills to improve infrastructure.
+But point and click interfaces are hardly very scalable and give us no space to use software engineering concepts to improve infrastructure.
 So I went after Terraform, a tool to implement infrastructure as code and followed some GCP tutorials in it.
 I had used Terraform just a few weeks ago to create some internet usage monitors for a provider called Datadog.

    You can see the basic implementation in the **main.tf** file, and the results in the images I've uploaded.
 I'm sorry if some of the text is in Portuguese, I'll be happy to translate it to you during the interview! :)